 4. Failing to optimize for mobile

-Since Instagram is primarily accessed via mobile devices, ensure your ads are visually appealing and easily viewable on small screens.
+Since Instagram is primarily accessed via mobile devices, ensure your ads (and website) are visually appealing and easily viewable on small screens.
 Use high-quality visuals and keep text readable to enhance user experience.

 5. Overcomplicating messaging